 The U.K.’s banking regulator, the Prudential Regulation Authority (PRA) recently published a consultation paper on its approach to supervising international banks (the Draft Supervisory Approach).
-A link to the PRA document is here: PRA consultation.

 This is an important consultation because the U.K. serves as an international financial services centre, which hosts branches from 145 EU1 and non-EU banks (international banks) accounting for a third of the U.K. banking system’s assets.
 The U.K. economy is dependent on the financial services sector’s success, but the financial crisis raised a number of issues for U.K. regulators and politicians to deal with:

 - The banking crises in Iceland and Cyprus demonstrated that the EU’s system of deposit protection insurance is only as strong as the country where the international bank is headquartered.
 As an example, the U.K. taxpayer had to bail out U.K. depositors in Icelandic banks in order to help preserve U.K. financial stability;

 - A blanket “subsidiarisation policy” requiring banking groups from specific countries to set up U.K. subsidiaries rather than branches can reduce the U.K.’s attractiveness as a financial centre even though it may reduce overall systemic risk.
 The subsidiaries have to absorb extra regulatory capital and funding costs which a U.K. branch would avoid.
 Therefore, non-EU international banks may look to establish branches in another EU country which does not apply a rigid subsidiarisation policy;